michbur/gp-conference/content/_index.md

 5. Tomasz Gambin (biodatageeks).
 6. Krzysztof Kaczmarski (GPU Programming Team).

-Secretary of the Scientific Advisory Board: Michał Burdukiewicz (Medical University of Białystok).
+Secretary of the Scientific Advisory Board: Michał Burdukiewicz.

 The Platform is open to both experimental and computational scientists interested in genomics.
 It aims to integrate the genomics-oriented community of Warsaw University of Technology and promote its achievements.